 Thermostat wiring, explained

 Welcome to CWireGuide.com!
 This website explains the purpose of your HVAC system’s c-wire and options to consider if you don’t have a c-wire and want to have a WiFi enabled smart thermostat.
-This website is intended for North American readers.

 thermostat_wire_bundle